piggyway/piggy-frontend/docs/aws-staging-architecture.md

 10. Record commit SHA, image digest, task-definition revision, initiator, and result in the GitHub deployment summary.

-Application releases do not run `db:push`, create schemas, or deploy Directus.
+Frontend and backend releases do not run `db:push`, create schemas, or redeploy Directus.
+Database schema and Directus releases use their own reviewed workflow and complete before dependent backend code is released.
-Any required database or Directus change follows a separate reviewed process.

 ## 13. Rollback policy

-Enable the ECS rolling deployment circuit breaker with automatic rollback for both services.
+Enable the ECS rolling deployment circuit breaker with automatic rollback for all three services.
 Also associate deployment alarms where supported.

 A deployment is failed and rolled back when any of these occurs: